Davjes15/engage_pg/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.15464235.svg)](https://doi.org/10.5281/zenodo.15464235)

-The data directory is available at the link above.
+The evaluation dataset is available at the link above.
 Once downloaded, you can move/rename the directory however you like.
 For example, you can rename the data directory path to `data/ENGAGE_dataset/`.
 Using this data, you can run the experiments using the `cross_context_experiment.py` and `out_of_distribution_experiment.py` scripts.

 To reproduce the results from our paper, you can use the following commands: